 The largest piece of bubble gum ever was the size and weight of 10,000 regular pieces, and was presented to baseball player Willie Mays by the Topps Chewing Gum Company in June of 1974.

 Back in the 1920’s, prohibition increased gum sales because people needed to mask the alcohol on their breath.
 When prohibition was enacted, Adam’s Clove gum hit the market with the slogan: “It takes your breath away!”

 Chewing gum was illegal in all of Eastern Europe until Czechoslovakia began manufacturing it in 1957.
 Poland and East Germany quickly followed suit, but it was not until 1976 that the Soviet Union lifted its ban on gum.

 Fun Fact #19

-Humans are the only animals on earth that chew gum.
-If you give a monkey a piece he will chew it for a couple of minutes, then he will take it out and stick it to his hair.
+Humans are the only animals on Earth that chew gum.
+If you give a monkey a piece, he will chew it for a couple of minutes, then take it out and stick it in his hair.

 Hendrickson, Robert.
 The Great American Chewing Gum Book.
 Radnor, PA: Chilton Book Company, 1976.
 Print.

 Wardlaw, Lee.
 Bubblemania: A Chewy History of Bubble Gum.
 New York, NY: Aladdin Paperbacks, 1997.
 Print.

 Young, Robert.
 The Chewing Gum Book.
 Minneapolis, MN: Dillon Press, 1989.
 Print.